-Make crafting your newsletter easy by using an Easter-themed email template.
+Crafting your Easter newsletter is easy with an Easter-themed email template.

-Then, simply add your own content and images, and in a few easy steps, your Easter newsletter is ready to hop into your recipients’ inboxes.
+Simply add your own content and images, and in a few easy steps, your Easter newsletter is ready to hop into your contacts’ inboxes.

 Use graphics that draw on Easter motifs to suit your products, industry, or target audience.

-Whether you’re coding in HTML or using a drag-and-drop builder, the email design can be serious or playful, depending on your needs.
-That said, you should still aim for it to be vibrant and eye-catching.
+Whether you’re coding in HTML or using a drag-and-drop editor, the email design can be serious or playful, depending on your needs and target audience.
+That said, you should aim for it to be vibrant and eye-catching in any case.